12 Best Hostels In Porto For Budget Travelers

 Also, some rooms have glass windows overlooking a cute courtyard with green plants, lots of seating, and a food truck serving cheap deals.

-My favorite aspect of Selina Porto is the courtyard bar with excellent DJs and a great all-around vibe.
+What I like about Selina Porto is the courtyard bar with excellent DJs and a great all-around vibe.
 It’s definitely a place to unwind in the sun while listening to tunes and meeting good people.
 In addition to an epic breakfast, there’s a free yoga class to get shaped during your stay!

 Best Guest Porto Hostel